 Fa’afafine: The Recognized Third Gender of Samoa

-Somewhere in a group of islands in the South Pacific, a class of men who display effeminate behaviors and portray atypical masculine roles form an integral part of traditional culture and greater social structure.
-They are the fa’afafine of the Independent State of Samoa, American Samoa, and in several Samoan diasporas including New Zealand.
+There is a class of men somewhere in a group of islands in the South Pacific who exhibit effeminate behaviors, take on atypical masculine roles, and form an integral part of traditional culture and the broader social structure.
+They are the fa’afafine of the Independent State of Samoa, American Samoa, and various Samoan diasporas, including New Zealand.

-An etymological understanding of the causative prefix “fa’a” and the word “fafine” provides a direct English translation that means “in the manner of a woman.”
-Nonetheless, the terminology or label ascribed to these men is revealing of their recognized status as a third gender.
-Their acknowledged status in society comes from their established and important role in the traditional Samoan family systems.
+An etymological look at the causative prefix “fa’a” and the word “fafine” provides a direct English translation that means “in the manner of a woman.”
+The label ascribed to these individuals marks their recognized status as a third gender.
+Their acknowledged status in society comes from their established and important role in traditional Samoan family systems.

-Scholars who have studied the Samoan culture describe the fa’afafine as hard-working and dedicated members of the family.
-In their study, Nancy H. Bartlett and Paul L. Vasey mentioned that these individuals display an array of behaviors that range from extravagantly feminine to mundane masculine.
-Their sexual orientation resembles typical homosexuals as evident from their exclusive sexual relationships with men.
+Scholars who have studied Samoan culture describe the fa’afafine as dedicated members of the family.
+These individuals display a range of behaviors that range from extravagant femininity to more traditional masculinity.
+Their sexual orientation generally aligns with that of homosexual men.
+This is seen from their exclusive sexual relationships with men.

 Difference with the Western Concept of Homosexuality

 The Samoan culture is different.
-The fa’afafine is a socially recognized third gender with an established identity and role that first emerged at least during the early 20th century.
+The fa’afafine is a socially recognized third gender with an established identity and role that was first acknowledged at least during the early 20th century.
 Researchers often replace the word homosexuality with the word androphilia to describe universal homosexual-like sexual and gender orientations and behaviors.

 Some would assume that the fa’afafine are raised and nurtured for homosexual or androphilic behaviors because of the encouraging social environment.
 However, according to researchers Bartlett and Vasey, their study revealed that the fa’afafine share similarities with Samoan women when it comes to gender-based childhood behaviors and dispositions.